MicrosoftDocs/msteams-docs/msteams-platform/samples/shifts-wfm-connectors.md

 # Microsoft Teams Shifts WFM connectors

-## Teams Shifts workforce management connectors (WFM) for firstline workers
+## Workforce management connectors (WFM) for firstline workers

-Teams Shifts WFM connectors are production-ready, open-source, community-driven integrations that offer a seamless experience and quick process for the digital transformation of firstline workers with Teams Shifts.
+Teams Shifts WFM connectors are production-ready, open-source, and community-driven integrations that offer a seamless experience and quick process for the digital transformation of firstline workers with Teams Shifts.

-Each connector provides detailed guidance for deployment and integration to your organization and the complete source code is available in our GitHub repo where it can be explored in detail and/or forked and tailored to meet your specific needs.
+Each connector provides detailed guidance for deployment and integration to your organization.
+The complete source code is available in our GitHub repo where it can be explored in detail and/or forked and tailored to meet your specific needs.

 ## Key benefits: Teams Shifts WFM connectors